 Forget Me Do® Limited's founder, Ben Smyth, sought to respond to the privacy risks by advocating the deletion of information from Facebook®.
 He immediately discovered that protecting yourself by manually deleting harmful information is an insurmountable task: an average Facebook® user uploads approximately 8500 pieces of information every year,14 which would take almost two days to identify and delete, assuming it takes 5 seconds to identify and remove each piece of information.
 Equipped with his Master of Engineering (MEng) degree in Computer Science & Software Engineering and Doctorate of Philosophy (PhD) in Computer Security, Smyth incorporated Forget Me Do® Limited for the purpose of developing an app that would automate the deletion process.

 The Forget Me Do® app automatically deletes status updates and removes tags from photos on Facebook®.
 The app is available on Android™ and iOS™.
-Twenty five statuses and tags can be deleted for free, and unlimited deletes are available for a nominal fee, roughly the same price as a coffee.
+We have now made it free to delete unlimited statuses and tags.
 Forget Me Do® Limited plan to extend their app to other social network sites in the future.

 Forget Me Do® Limited's immediate goal is to empower the general public with an app that helps eliminate the privacy risks associated with Facebook®, thereby enabling the masses to avoid harm.
 Longer-term, Forget Me Do® Limited aim to stimulate debate on online privacy and, ultimately, to help revolutionise society's perspective of online privacy.